In ‘Wonka,’ Timothée Chalamet finds a world of pure imagination - KTVZ

 In addition to “Pure Imagination” and the Oompa Loompa song from the 1971 film, Neil Hannon, frontman of The Divine Comedy, wrote six original songs, while Christopher Gatelli (“Hail, Caesar!”) oversaw the choreography.

 Though Chalamet grew up surrounded by dancers (his sister, mother and grandmother included), and had done musicals at his performing arts high school, he didn’t fully appreciate the exhaustive rigor of it.
-He’d trained for “Wonka” for months, but he was still not fully prepared for how taxing “take 13” of a large-scale dance number would be.
+He’d also staged big battle sequences, in the sand in “Dune” and wearing chainmail armor in the mud in “The King,” and trained for “Wonka” for months, but he was still not fully prepared for how taxing “take 13” of a large-scale dance number would be.

 The sets, overseen by production designer Nathan Crowley (“Interstellar”) were also something grand to behold.
 King wanted the city to look like “the best of Europe.”
 In total, they built more than 50 set across three soundstages, a backlot and an aircraft hanger around Warner Bros.
 Studios Leavesden, in addition to several on-site locations in the U.K. to give the film its whimsical, but grounded feel.
 Lindy Hemming (“Paddington”) designed the vibrant costumes.